DREP (DREP) Market Capitalization Reaches $6.74 Billion

-DREP (CURRENCY:DREP) traded down 21% against the dollar during the 1-day period ending at 19:00 PM Eastern on October 11th.
-One DREP coin can now be bought for $1.96 or 0.00003398 BTC on major exchanges.
-DREP has a total market cap of $6.74 billion and $27.62 million worth of DREP was traded on exchanges in the last day.
-In the last week, DREP has traded 31.3% lower against the dollar.
+DREP (CURRENCY:DREP) traded down 21% against the U.S. dollar during the 1 day period ending at 14:00 PM ET on October 14th.
+One DREP coin can now be bought for approximately $1.96 or 0.00003398 BTC on popular exchanges.
+During the last week, DREP has traded 31.3% lower against the U.S. dollar.
+DREP has a market capitalization of $6.74 billion and $27.62 million worth of DREP was traded on exchanges in the last day.

 - Polygon (MATIC) traded 2.4% higher against the dollar and now trades at $1.32 or 0.00002639 BTC.